fernandoehs/RecipeDirectory/README.md

 Consume a Json in mocky.io, this is a free api editor and we can create API to get your custom API URL.
 MVVM architecture design pattern that follow the best practices of Object Oriented Design Patterns using the following technology stack.

-Architecture Design Pattern
+- Architecture Design Pattern
-MVVM
+- MVVM
-Dagger2 (Dependency Injection)
+- Hilt (Dependency Injection)
-Retrofit
+- Retrofit
-Unit Testing Junit 4
+- Unit Testing Junit 4
-Repository Pattern
+- Repository Pattern
-AndroidX
+- AndroidX
-Glide
+- Glide
-Google Maps
+- Google Maps
-JetPack Libraries
+- JetPack Libraries